wintercounter/ccss/README.md

 ### How about performance?

-Transforming at runtime have performance costs, especially if your code is in a hot path (and usually with CSS-in-JS that's true for all your styles).
-However the hit isn't more than using dynamic values in `styled-components` or using `styled-system`.
+Transforming at runtime has performance costs, especially if your code is in a hot path (and usually with CSS-in-JS that's true for all your styles).
+However, the hit isn't more than using dynamic values in `styled-components` or using `styled-system`.
 We were also very restrictive about the shipped features to keep the core as primitive as possible.